Work ethic

 Work ethic is a belief that work and diligence have a moral benefit and an inherent ability, virtue or value to strengthen character and individual abilities.
-It is a set of values centered on importance of work and manifested by determination or desire to work hard.
+Desire or determination to work serves as the foundation for values centered on the importance of work or industrious work.
 Social ingrainment of this value is considered to enhance character through hard work that is respective to an individual's field of work.